-"Something that just seems to consistently emerge with psychedelic therapies and that seems to be a beneficial emergence for the people that are experiencing it ... to see this pattern again and again and again feels very spiritual and very affirming.
-I don't have to label it or know exactly what it is, or put ABC lists to it, but that there is something that connects us all, connects us to the planet, connects us ... whether we call that God's spirit, the universe, humanity, earth, whatever, ... it's a very spiritual experience for me to witness again and again these same patterns, these same experiences for different people."
+"Something that just seems to consistently emerge with psychodetic thera-by pies and that seems to be a beneficial emergence for the people that $\widehat{\mathbf{gre}}$ experiencing it ... to see this pattern again and again and again feels very spiritual and very affirming.
+I don't have to label it or know exactly wha∄it⊆ is, or put ABC lists to it, but that there is something that connects us all connects us to the planet, connects us ... whether we call that God's spirit, then universe, humanity, earth, whatever, ... it's a very spiritual experience for the to witness again and again these same patterns, these same experiences for the contract of t different people."

-When SHPs spoke of the patterns that emerged across facilitating psychedelic experiences, words such as "connectedness" came up frequently.
-SHPs described witnessing these experiences as personally meaningful, inspiring, and an important contributing factor to their motivation to continue in this field.
+When SHPs spoke of the patterns that emerged across facilitat-z ing psychedelic experiences, words such as "connectedness" came up frequently.
+SHPs described witnessing these experiences as personally meaningful, inspiring, and an important contributing factor to their months field.